ananthakumaran/fdb/BENCHMARK.md

 `read/write 10 op` -  a transaction with 10 read/write operation.

-The benchmark is run at multiple concurrency level and only the top result(ops/s) for each type of operation is shown here.
-The main intention is show that FDB client could saturate the server by enough generating load.
+The benchmark is run at multiple concurrency level and only the top result(based on operation per second) for each type is shown here.
+The main intention is show that FDB client could saturate the server by generating enough load.

 ```
            name    concurrency     ops/s   average ms    max ms    min ms   deviation